EyasuTeshome/shifttracker/job-search/using-huntr-to-track-your-job-search.md

 - How many job applications do we recommend you do per day for best results in your job search?
 - Is collaborative team planning one of the benefits of using Huntr?
 - How do we recommend you test out the Huntr Chrome extension to make sure it is working?
-- What is the Microverse job portal in Huntr?

 Click here to check your answers to these questions: [Answers to the 'Challenge yourself' questions.](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/answers-to-the-challenge-yourself-questions-using-huntr.md)